uchks/repo.me/README.md

 #### Note: With the release of Silica from [Shuga](https://github.com/ShugaBuga/), I highly recommend using that over this, however, do as you wish.

 ## How to use this template
-If you are *not* hosting your repo on [Github Pages](https://pages.github.com/), you can download the zip file [here](https://github.com/sukarodo/Sidia/archive/master.zip) and extract to a subfolder on your website.
+If you are *not* hosting your repo on [Github Pages](https://pages.github.com/), you can download the zip file [here](https://github.com/sukarodo/repo.me/archive/master.zip) and extract to a subfolder on your website.

 **Release File**

 Edit `Release` file.
 Modify the items pointed by `<--`

-    Origin: Sidia  <--
+    Origin: repo.me  <--
-    Label: Sidia   <--
+    Label: repo.me   <--
     Suite: stable
     Version: 1.0
     Codename: ios
     Architectures: iphoneos-arm
     Components: main
-    Description: Sidia - a modern cydia / sileo apt repository template  <--
+    Description: repo.me - a modern & legacy apt repository template  <--

 **Branding**

 Open `index.html`
-Change <title>Sidia</title> to whatever you wish.
+Change <title>repo.me</title> to whatever you wish.
 Change lines 54 - 63 to whatever you wish.
 Change line 71 into your own URL.
 Note: YOU DO NOT NEED THIS.
 YOU CAN ALSO MAKE YOUR OWN.
 DO WHAT YOU WISH.